kdrag0n/kdrag0n.dev/content/privacy-policy.md

 draft: false
 ---

 This document details how we use your personal information on this website and related properties.
-Please read it carefully before using our services.
+Please read it carefully before using our services, along with the [Terms of Service]({{< relref "terms-of-service" >}}).

 ## Main website